 The buyer is responsible for discovering all the information they deem important about the property.

-The buyer cannot rely on the agent to perform inspections or select who they use for inspections.
-They will choose who they would like to perform inspections on the property.
+The buyer cannot rely on the agent to perform inspections or to select the inspector.
+They will choose who they would like to inspect the property.

 When an agent does provide names for assistance with inspections, the agent is NOT responsible for their services and does not warrant them.